-- 4.1.65 Assessment of the impacts of construction on habitats in the intertidal zone are provided in Volume 3, Chapter 17: Marine Environment.
-There will be a permanent loss of c 610m2 of saltmarsh habitat and 0.47 ha of intertidal mudflat.
-To put this in context, 0.47 ha is approximately 0.01% of the size of the Thames Estuary and Marshes SPA. - 4.1.66 The assessment of the utilisation of this area by wintering birds in the 2019-20 winter period (Volume 6, Appendix 9.4) determined that the area is not generally in use by significant numbers of most species of birds, although Avocets were recorded in or in the vicinity of the dredge pocket between November and March with peak counts of 44 and 42 birds obtained in November and December.
-The peak count of 44 Avocet represents approximately 0.5% of the estimated UK winter population of 9,500, and approximately 1.4% of the current estimated winter population of Avocet of 3,255 in the Thames Estuary (5 year mean 14/15-18/19).. - 4.1.67 Furthermore, an Outline Saltmarsh Enhancement and Maintenance Plan (Application document A8.10) has been produced which outlines proposals to manage sediment accretion post-construction of the causeway as mitigation for direct loss of saltmarsh.
-The direct loss of circa 610 m2 of saltmarsh would therefore be replaced in the longer term with new saltmarsh elevations on the mudflat up to an area of about 1.1-1.3 ha, i.e. an area of circa 18 times the direct loss.
+- Assessment of the impacts of construction on habitats in the intertidal zone are provided in Volume 3, Chapter 17: Marine Environment.
+There will be a permanent long term (c35 year) loss of c 610581 m2 of saltmarsh habitat and 0.47-38 ha of intertidal mudflat for the causeway.
+To put this in context, 0.47-38 ha is approximately 0.015% of the size of the Thames Estuary and Marshes SPAmudflat resource within the Thames Estuary and Marshes SPA and associated Functionally Linked Land (FLL) mudflat (Document A5.2.
+Habitat Regulations Assessment Report).
+Some additional loss of mudflats (up to a maximum of 1.1 ha) may also occur via colonisation of mudflat by saltmarsh communities in the shelter of the causeway while the causeway is in place, depending on the rate of any natural colonisation by saltmarsh.
+The maximum potential longer term loss of 1.1 ha of mudflat via possible saltmarsh colonisation of accreting sediment is 1.16% of the potential FLL and 0.04% of the total habitat resource. - 4.1.66 The assessment of the utilisation of this area by wintering birds in the 2019-20 winter period (Volume 6, Appendix 9.4) determined that the area is not generally in use by significant numbers of most species of birds, although Avocets were recorded in or in the vicinity of the dredge pocket between November and March with peak counts of 44 and 492 birds obtained in November and December.
+The peak count of 494 Avocet represents approximately 0.5% of the estimated UK winter population of 9,500, and approximately 1.4% of the current estimated winter population of Avocet of 3,255 in the Thames Estuary (5 year mean 14/15-18/19).
+Refer to Document A5.2.
+Habitat Regulations Assessment Report for further assessment of impacts on wintering bird species associated with the Thames Estuary and Marshes SPA.

-- 4.1.68 However, surveys indicate that the area over which saltmarsh accretion is expected to occur is only minimally used by wintering birds including Avocets.
-Given the large amount of mudflat habitat available within and outside the SPA, and the relatively small area of this habitat affected by permanent habitat loss, it is considered that the maximum number of birds likely to be displaced would be able to find alternative foraging habitat reasonably close by. - As such, the effect of permanent habitat loss is not considered to be significant.
-4.1.69 - It is considered that the replacement of mudflat with saltmarsh via this process would 4.1.70 produce an overall benefit in terms of habitats given the relative scarcity of saltmarsh compared to mudflat in the vicinity of Zone G. - 4.1.71 The impact of habitat loss is predicted to be of local spatial extent, long term (permanent) duration, continuous and irreversible.
+- 4.1.67 Furthermore, an Outline Saltmarsh Enhancement and Maintenance Plan (Application document A8.10) has been produced which outlines proposals to manage sediment accretion post-construction of the causeway as mitigation for direct loss of saltmarsh.
+The direct loss of circa 610 m2 of saltmarsh would therefore be replaced in the longer term with new saltmarsh elevations on the mudflat up to an area of about 1.1-1.3 ha, i.e. an area of circa 18 times the direct loss. - 4.1.68 However, surveys indicate that the area over which saltmarsh accretion is expected to occur is only minimally used by wintering birds including Avocets.
+Given the large amount of mudflat habitat available within and outside the SPA, and the relatively small area of this habitat affected by permanent habitat loss, it is considered that the maximum number of birds likely to be displaced would be able to find alternative foraging habitat reasonably close by. - 4.1.694.1.67 When the causeway is decommissioned, the mudflats would be restored.
+As such, the effect of permanent longer-term habitat loss is not considered to be significant. - 4.1.70 It is considered that the replacement of mudflat with saltmarsh via this process would produce an overall benefit in terms of habitats given the relative scarcity of saltmarsh compared to mudflat in the vicinity of Zone G. - 4.1.714.1.68 The impact of habitat loss is predicted to be of local spatial extent, long term (permanent) duration, continuous and irreversible.
 It is predicted that the impact will affect the receptor directly.
 The magnitude is therefore considered to be negligible.